andrewjstone/concord-bft/orrery/README.md

  * Mailbox
  * World

-The logical diagram below shows how these components interact with each other.
+The logical diagram below shows how components interact with each other.
 An environment contains references to executor mailboxes.
 Each mailbox reference is assigned a component ID, shown above it.
 Therefore the environment structure maps components to individual executors.
 Each component also has access to a world with a reference to an environment embedded in it.
-This structure allows every component to send messages to every other component.
+This structure allows every component to interact with every other component via message passing.

 Colors indicate which components belong to which executors, and their corresponding mailboxes.
 Each abstraction is described in detail in the following subsections.